Man City owners buy majority stake in Mumbai City FC, Guardiola to get involved

 "The coach we have in Mumbai City will have a relationship with Pep Guardiola and with all our other coaches," Soriano said, adding grassroots will be their priority.
 CFG will become the majority stakeholder of the franchise alongside existing shareholders, actor Ranbir Kapoor and Bimal Parekh, who will keep the remaining 35 per cent.

 The Premier League club also tweeted that CFG was delighted to welcome the Indian club to its "family of clubs".
-CFG Chief Executive Officer Ferran Soriano said that they were convinced about the future of Indian football.
+Soriano said that they were convinced about the future of Indian football.

 "We have been looking at this for years.
 I came myself and watched many games and we are now convinced of the bright future of football in India.
 I am sure 10 years from now, we will be here and we will talking about a lot of people playing good football for India," said Soriano.
 "City Football Group has agreed a deal to acquire a majority stake in its eighth club, Mumbai City FC in the Indian Super League, marking a major move into Indian football," the group said in a statement.